bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

 > Authorization decisions are then yes or no answers to the question: "Does user U have relation R
 > with object O?".

+To start using OpenFGA:

-OpenFGA requires that you define your authorization scheme (in terms of users, objects, and relationships) in its DSL.
-It then maintains its own store of users, objects and relationships from which authorization decisions can be made.
-This store must be kept in line with the Bitwarden database, but it can then be queried very quickly and flexibly.
+- you define your authorization scheme (in terms of users, objects, and relationships) in its DSL
+- you seed the OpenFGA store (database) with your users, objects, and relationships, which it will use to make authorization decisions
+- you keep the OpenFGA store up-to-date with any changes in your underlying data (e.g. as users are added and removed).
+Changes to the Bitwarden database _do not_ automatically update the OpenFGA store

-OpenFGA supports the following queries:
+OpenFGA then supports the following queries:

 - "check requests" (does user U have relation R with object O?) - for simple authorization checks
 - "list objects requests" (get all objects with which user U has relationship R) - for bulk read